 The fact that “Made in Nigeria” cars have become a reality, gracing our manageable roads and feasting our eyes as with some much needed evidence of the steady forward movement of science and technology in the country, deserves some amount of commendation.
-Confirmation from those with rooted knowledge in autos shows that “Made in Nigeria” cars aren’t in any way physically, functionally or technologically different from other cars.
+Confirmation from those with rooted knowledge in autos shows that “Made in Nigeria” cars aren’t in any way physically, functionally or technologically different from other cars, if you are now looking to get your own car try to visit selling your 4×4 online store which buys and sells quality and verified cars.

 Nissan, Toyota, KIA, Hyundai and a few others have manufacturing… or rather assembly plants in Nigeria, rolling out quality products for use in Nigeria and these cars can be somewhat said to be made in Nigeria but with the recent buy Nigeria to grow the Naira trend, the paradigm shift is making clearer the difference between “Made in Nigeria” and “Made by Nigerians in Nigeria.”